 - 256GB storage

 The Kirin 9000 chip powering the Mate 40 Pro is a beast of a chipset, at least when it comes to its CPU.
-It’s the industry’s first 5nm chipset with a built-in 5G modem.
+It was the industry’s first 5nm chipset with a built-in 5G modem.
 The smaller processor and the integrated model should aid in both battery life and speed.
-We compared the Kirin 9000-equipped Mate 40 Pro against phones powered by the Kirin 990, Qualcomm Snapdragon 865, and Snapdragon 865 Plus.
-In terms of CPU performance, the Kirin 9000 trounces the competition.
-However, in GPU performance, the Kirin 9000 still can’t match its Qualcomm counterparts.
-It’s also worth noting that Qualcomm will launch its new flagship, the Snapdragon 875, in a few months, meaning Kirin’s CPU reign may be short-lived.
+In terms of CPU performance, the Kirin 9000 can hang with the competition.
+However, in GPU performance, the Kirin 9000 still can’t match its Qualcomm counterparts, especially Snapdragon 888-toting phones.

 In real-world usage, the slight GPU disadvantage compared to Qualcomm’s chips doesn’t stop the Huawei Mate 40 Pro from being a gaming machine.
 I tested the Mate 40 Pro in Real Racing 3, Fortnite, and a handful of 2D titles.
 All the tested games ran buttery smooth with very few hiccups.
 Gamers won’t be disappointed by the Mate 40 Pro’s performance.